-As one of the centrepieces of the ‘Grimeborn’ festival 2018 at the Arcola Theatre, this production of “The Rape of Lucretia” sheds an interesting new light on the narrative, the characters and, in this case, the audience too.
+As one of the centrepieces of the ‘Grimeborn’ festival 2018 at the Arcola Theatre, this award-winning production of “The Rape of Lucretia” sheds an interesting new light on the narrative, the characters and, in this case, the audience too.

 Although Benjamin Britten premiered The Rape of Lucretia at Glyndebourne in 1946, he didn’t want it to be a conventional opera-house opera.
 He sought small-scale intimacy that could travel to places opera didn’t always reach.